w3f/General-Grants-Program/grants/speculative/PolkAlert.md

         - % of block rewards how much validator takes for his work (and how much nominators will eventually get)
       - sum of penalties
         - number of slashes with sum of stake that has been taken away as punishment
-    - b) pre-selected list of validators
-      -  validators which are staking on your behalf

   **Phase 2 - the second ½ of funding - week 4-10:**

   (with respective documentation)

     - a) Alert when some malicious validator activity occurred
-      - double signing
+      - double signing notification
         - when one validator produce 2 blocks with the same validator key
-      - double spend attempts
+      - try to detect double spend attempts notification
+        - where it’s possible to check
-      - downtime
+      - downtime notification
         - when my local node is not online
-      - restart your node automatically
+      - restart your node notification
-        -  when node is offline for a particular time
+        -  when node is offline for a particular time, send notification via webhook to allow you to restart the node
-      - cancel your nomination and transfer funds to backup wallet
-        - when validator is offline for some period of time

        **Phase 1 and Phase 2 can be tested by connecting polkadot/apps interface to some node and see new app Polkalert there which shows real-time data**